SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 **Scale the pipeline for volume and velocity of data**
 Scaling is important to handle data ingestion and storage at the pace of arrival.
+Consider how long data should be stored to balance cost and availability.
+To address a business problem we need to understand the amount data is needed to be processed and how quickly too.
+How frequently the data must be incorporated as consumers may need to access the data.

+### Ingestion
+a) Streaming Ingestion: Continual ingestion of data that is needed to be processed as quickly as possible.
+b) Batch Ingestion: Periodical ingestion of data that is stored to process in batch.

 ### Variety - data types
 - Variety in data includes structured, semi-structured, unstructured.